ryba3310/Easy_envoy/README.md

 - ❌  Maybe apply chroot jail for vscode-server or host it in docker instead - mTLS will do
 - ❌  Make use of Filter chains in envoy instead of authrity match feature in routes - seems like to much hussle
 - ✅  Build Grafana dashboards
+- ⚠️   Make logs for everything and push it with promtail
+- ⚠️   Moar DASHBOARDS
+- ⚠️   Emply SDS in Envoy to avoid additional restrt after deployment to load generated certificate, SDS dynamically looks for new secrets